i4web/achilles/README.md

 Achilles
 =========
-A Responsive framework without the kitchen sink.
+A Responsive WordPress theme for apartments

-Inspired by the Foundation framework.